 Type 2 diabetes has become an epidemic in China.
-(The Chinese diet, even today, is not very rich in sugars.)
+(Even today, the Chinese diet is not very rich in sugars.)

-A combination of an industrialized diet, an unhealthy, leisure-free lifestyle, and constant stress is devastating to the body and mind.
+A combination of an industrialized diet, an unhealthy, leisure-free lifestyle, and constant stress devastates the body and mind.

 - The number of diabetes type 2 patients rose from about 20 million in 2000 to about 110 million in 2015, and a forecast of 150 million in 2040.
 By 1980, type 2 diabetes in China was an uncommon disease.

 The leading cause of T2D is transitioning from a plant-based diet to a highly processed and industrialized animal protein diet combined with a stressful lifestyle.